CSC207-UofT/course-project-newtapp/phase1/design_document.md

-# Design Document
+​​# Design Document

 ## Updated Specification

-   Since Phase 0, our group has completed a number of ciritical comonents for our social media application.
-We began by completing remaining tasks in our specification and user stories.
+   Since Phase 0, our group has completed a number of critical components for our social media application.
+We began by completing the remaining tasks in our specification and user stories.
 These tasks included:
 - Reworking a cleaner approach to our Request and Response Models
 - Reworking interactors for our improved Input and Output Models